Sergio-Source-code/ReservationSystem/README.md

   </kbd>
 </p>

 Then go to the page of the Github repository that you wish to collaborate with (in this case we use this [repository](https://github.com/Sergio-Source-code/ReservationSystem/)).
-Click the following link:
+After going to that repository site, click on the following button that says `code`:

 <p align = "center">
   <kbd>